pulumi/pulumi-hugo/themes/default/content/product/pulumi-service.md

               more_info: |
                 Allow developers to safely deploy in parallel with concurrent state-locking.

-                [Complete history](/docs/intro/concepts/state/#checkpoints) so you can audit changes or rollback to previous versions.
+                Audit changes or rollback to previous versions with a [complete history](/docs/intro/concepts/state/#checkpoints) of your state.

             - title: Automatic secrets management
               description: |